numaproj/numaflow/docs/user-guide/reference/join-vertex.md

 # Joins and Cycles

-As of Numaflow v0.10, Pipeline Edges can be defined so that multiple Vertices send to 1.
+As of Numaflow v0.10, Pipeline Edges can be defined such that multiple Vertices send to a single vertex.
 This includes:
 - UDF Map Vertices
 - UDF Reduce Vertices
 - Sink Vertices